 All that is going to change

 Every year, there are multiple deaths reported due to falling from a train while in motion.
-There are news about people falling asleep on the train door and falling down in the middle of the night.
+There is news about people falling asleep on the train door and falling down in the middle of the night.
 This is a big problem for all parties involved.
 The person who falls at over 100kmph has no chance of surviving given how our tracks are literally iron and rocks.
 This is also not good for the Indian Railways as it creates a lot of delays and other nuisance to the smoothness of the service.

 To get rid of all these problems once and for all, the Indian government has introduced automatic doors.
 Now no one can sit at the door and take part in Trai Door plating as the doors would be closed when the train is in motion.
 What must indeed be sad news for Door plating fans could potentially save lives and make our trains faster.